prsteele/math-programming/examples/app/Example3SAT.md

 ## Preamble

-We need some language extensions, for convenience.
+We add some language extensions.

 ```haskell
 {-# LANGUAGE FlexibleContexts #-}